 In a true romance/love story, the finding of the bride/groom lasts the entire length of the story and the story stops at (or just before) the wedding.
 The MAIN part of Frog Went A-Courtin is the wedding itself, which makes this story a madcap farce.
 There is no true main character.
 This is an ensemble cast.

 What is wrong with the ensemble?
-(What is their biggest weakness?)
+(What is their biggest shortcoming?)

 I have to get something out of the way.
 I’m not sure if we’re meant to think this as we’re reading, though it’s inevitable to an adult, modern reader: This is a cross-species relationship.
 Also, how is a mouse related to a rat?
 They can’t breed with each other.
 Okay.
 Let’s ignore that for the sake of the story.
 We’re not supposed to consider these characters animals.
 They are humans in animal form, to lend the story a bit of madcap comedy.
 (Turning people into animals always lends a bit of madcap, though we’re so used to this now it’s no longer really funny in and of itself.)
 As for the frog in this particular frog story, he is heavily anthropomorphised.
 In other words, he’s basically a human.
 Man as frog simply gives a story a touch of madcap humour.
 This frog is the Every Man.

 However!
-When we get to the battle scene (see below) we can no longer ignore the animal-ness of the animals, because that is integral to the plot.
+When we get to the big struggle scene (see below) we can no longer ignore the animal-ness of the animals, because that is integral to the plot.
 The cat would not be dangerous to those smaller creatures if it were not a cat.

 To cut a long story short, in stories starring animals, sometimes the animals are people, sometimes the animals act as animals.
 Authors and illustrators use animals how they wish at any given time in order to suit the plot.
 That can happen.
 I do think it happened more in earlier eras of children’s literature.
 Olivia the Pig is always a little girl, for instance.
 She never goes rolling about in mud.
 Then again, Julia Donaldson’s Highway Rat is a contemporary story, and he is both humanlike (as a highway robber) and ratlike (as his punishment, cleaning crumbs from the bakery floor).